b00f/b00f.github.io/_posts/2020-05-07-future_explained.markdown

 ### Rust’s Futures vs JavaScript’s Promises

 Futures in Rust are similar to Promises in JavaScript, but there is a basic difference between them.
 In JavaScrip Promises are based on callbacks.
 It is a push based model.
-In Rust, Futures are pull based.
-A poll based model fits much better with how Rust works than a pull based model would.
-In JavaScript, promises are automatically started when you define them (JavaScript has a built-in runtime), however Futures are lazy in Rust, which means that they do not run until they are polled.
+In Rust, Futures are poll based.
+A poll based model fits much better with how Rust works than a poll based model would.
+In JavaScript, promises are automatically started when you define them (JavaScript has a built-in runtime), however Futures in Rust are lazy, which means that they do not run until they are polled.
 You need to define a runtime and manually execute a task which can give you more control over your tasks.
+Executing a future in Rust doesn't need to allocate even a single byte in the heap memory which is why the Futures in Rust are so powerful than Promises in Javascript.

 #### References: